Sire-Freeman/AutoChooser/README.txt

 >LIMITATIONS and Issues<
 - Pathway requires at LEAST ONE Autochooser file in the same folder
 - It can only execute one folder and not subfolders within the folder.
-- Subfolders Names MUST NOT have Brackets will result in a error
+- Subfolder Names MUST NOT have brackets and MUST MATCH the front bracket will result in an error

 CODED IN: Python